rdbabiera/warmup_project/README.md

 angular velocity = (state - error) * c = (angle - straight) * constant.

-In my code, I normalized the error on a scale from one to zero before multiplying by a constant.
-Although proportional control can also be used on the linear velocity depending on the distance to the person, the stopping distance is large enough such that TurtleBot never collides with the target.
+In my code, I normalized the error on a scale from one to zero before multiplying by a constant.Proportional control is also used on the linear velocity depending on the angle error to zero, as a high angular and linear velocity causes TurtleBot to move backwards when right behind the person.
+Thus, linear velocity is minimized when TurtleBot needs to make sharper turns, and this is generalized below:

+linear velocity = (state - error) * c = (-angle + backwards) * constant

 ### Code Overview:
 ```python